samueljamesbader/PyNitride/sphinx/manual/index.rst

 `Prof Jena <https://djena.engineering.cornell.edu/>`_ and `Prof Xing <http://grace.engineering.cornell.edu/>`_ at Cornell University, working on p-channel III-Nitride devices.

-`Martin Schubert <https://www.linkedin.com/in/mfschubert/>`_, PhD, is a Founder and Technical Lead at X, the Moonshot Factory.
+And `Martin Schubert <https://www.linkedin.com/in/mfschubert/>`_ works on early-stage projects at Google X.

 If you find this useful let me know!
 And show some love by citing the project!